-Invoice is a document which is issued by the seller to the purchaser.
-It is a detailed document which contains date of invoice, name, and address of Supplier, name of the organization to which it is billed, address and name of the organization where the goods are shipped, quantity and description of the goods, payment method needed by suppler, currency of invoice, taxes levied and other details.
-Invoice is an important document which is an issue along with goods and when it reaches the purchaser, the purchaser will match the goods arrived with Purchase Order placed.
+An invoice is a document that the seller issues to the purchaser.
+It is a detailed document.
+It contains the date of invoice, name, and address of the supplier, name of the organization to which it is billed, address and name of the organization where the goods ship, quantity and description of the goods, and payment method needed by the supplier, the currency of the invoice, taxes, etc. An invoice is an important document, which is an issue along with goods, and when it reaches the purchaser, the purchaser will match the goods arrived with Purchase Order placed.

 #4 – Purchase Department

-Most organizations have a separate purchase department which is responsible for the procurement of good.
-So, when any person or department needs any goods, they have to send a request to Purchase department, if the goods are already available in the stock or warehouse, purchase department will issue the goods.
-If the goods are not available, the purchasing team will identify the Supplier who specializes in needed goods and they will place the order.
-Once the order has arrived, they will check that it matches the required description and quantity is matching to what was requested.
+Most organizations have a separate purchase department responsible for the procurement of goods.
+So, when any person or department needs any goods, they have to send a request to the Purchase department; if the goods are already available in the stock or warehouse, the purchasing department will issue the goods.
+If the goods are not available, the purchasing team will identify the supplier who specializes in needed goods, and they will place the order.
+Once the order has arrived, they will check that it matches the required description and quantity matches what was requested.
 Once the purchasing department confirms that goods have been received, the invoice goes to accounts for payment.

 #5 – Credit Note